franz-ops/damn-vulnerable-defi-solutions/README.md

 To pass this challenge, rescue all funds in the pool executing a single transaction.
 Deposit the funds into the designated recovery account.

 ### **Solution:**
-flashloan function takes in input the target address of the contract that will be called to repay the debt.
+The flashloan function takes the target contract address as an input, which will be responsible for repaying the debt.
+The function directly calls target.functionCall(data) from the Address library of OpenZeppelin, without validating the type of contract at the target address.

-To do so, it calls directly `target.functionCall(data)` from address library of OpenZeppelin.
-It does not check which type of contract we passed as target.
-We take advantage to instantiate a fl with amount of 0 token to borrow and we pass as target the address of the token and as data the function signature of the approve function.
+We exploit this behavior by initiating a flashloan with a borrowed amount of 0 tokens.
+We pass the address of the token contract as the target and provide the function signature of the approve function as the data.
+This results in the TrusterLenderPool contract approving tokens to our contract.

-In this way, `TrusterLenderPool` will approve tokens to our contract and we will be able to transfer all the tokens from the pool to our contract.
+With this approval in place, our contract is able to transfer the entire token balance from the pool to itself, effectively bypassing the intended security checks.

 ### **Code:**
 ```javascript